1993 Canadian federal election: Liberals

 Despite being led by a Quebecker, the Liberals were unable to recover their dominant position in Quebec.
 This was in part due to the staunchly federalist Chrétien's opposition to the Meech Lake Accord, which was revealed when leadership rival Paul Martin pressed him on the issue back in 1990.
 Chrétien's reputation in his home province never recovered, especially when the Bloc Québécois rallied on the issue.
 As a result, the Liberals were unable to capitalize on the collapse of Tory support in the province.
 The Tories had swept to power in 1984 largely by flipping many long-time Liberal bastions in Quebec, and held onto most of them in 1988.
 However, with few exceptions, most of that support bled to the Bloc in 1993.
 While the Liberals dominated the Montreal area (home to almost 75% of the province's anglophones) and the Outaouais (home to a large number of civil servants who work across the river in Ottawa), they only won two seats elsewhere.
-One of them belonged to Chrétien, who won in Saint-Maurice, a strongly nationalist riding that he had previously represented from 1963 to 1986 (he had represented Beauséjour, New Brunswick as Opposition Leader from 1990–93).
+One of them belonged to Chrétien, who won in Saint-Maurice, a strongly nationalist riding that he had previously represented from 1963 to 1986 (he had represented Beauséjour, New Brunswick as Opposition Leader from 1990 to 1993).
 The Liberals also did not do as well as hoped in British Columbia, winning almost no seats outside Vancouver.

 Even with these disappointments, the Liberals won 177 seats — the third-best performance in party history, and their best performance since their record of 190 seats in 1949.
 This gave them an overwhelming majority in the Commons; no other party crossed the 60-seat mark.
 The Liberals were also the only party to win seats in every province.